 An EIN separates your business and personal finances and sets your business up for growth.
 It’s required for things like opening a business bank account, running payroll, applying for a business license, and filing tax returns.
 Your EIN also helps protect the business against identity theft and fraud.

 Using a personal phone number for your business can cause confusion and inefficiency, and even invite security risks.
-A dedicated business number maintains professionalism and helps establish boundaries between your work and home life.
+A dedicated business number maintains professionalism and It also helps you stay organized and avoid mixing personal and business communications.
 After all, nobody wants their personal phone blowing up at 3 a.m. because a customer’s check engine light came on.

 Establishing employee pay structures early on not only gives your team a sense of satisfaction and security, it also helps attract and retain talent.
 Similarly, it’s important to clearly identify both your markup on parts as well as your labor rates.
 This allows you to accurately budget and forecast, and provides a measure of both transparency and financial stability that can help the business stay profitable.

-Maintaining a professional and mobile-friendly–or better yet, mobile-responsive–website is pivotal in establishing trust with potential customers.
+A professional, mobile-friendly website builds trust and converts visitors into customers.
+Today, most customers will check your site before calling—so first impressions matter.
 An intuitive, easy-to-navigate mobile experience helps instill confidence that your shop is both reliable and cares about its clients.
 Along those lines, having a reputable presence online is a good indicator to customers that they can trust you to provide quality service and repairs.

 Don’t worry: We aren’t going to run through the list of tools a mechanic needs, or a list of equipment you need in the garage to repair vehicles.
 We suspect you already know how to start a mechanic business from the tooling and hardware perspective.
 Our focus here is on the tools required to run a business.